jmarshrossney/plankton_ml/README.md

 conda env update
 ```

-Please note that this is specifically pinned to python 3.9 due to dependency versions; we make experimental use of the [https://sci.vision/#/model/resnet50-plankton](CEFAS plankton model available through SciVision), which in turn uses an older version of pytorch that isn't packaged above python 3.9.
+Please note that this is specifically pinned to python 3.9 due to dependency versions; we make experimental use of the [CEFAS plankton model available through SciVision](https://sci.vision/#/model/resnet50-plankton), which in turn uses an older version of pytorch that isn't packaged above python 3.9.

 ### Object store connection